Morozzzko/Morozzzko.github.io/_drafts/being-conscious-about-data-modelling-pt1.md

 When we're modelling complex processess, we have to make a lot of decisions: what needs to be captured in the model; what are the names and processes; what are the boundaries; what's the shape of our data; how to organize domain logic _well_.
 Service objects don't answer all of our questions, but they _nudge_ us.

-# They nudge us to extract logic
+# Service objects nudge us to organize

 One of the most valuable lessons: there are lots of ways to approach modelling your domain, and you're free to combine them.